The most common is rectal carcinoma. Less common types are plasmacytoma, adenomatous polyps, lymphoma, and mast cell tumor.

 The most common clinical signs of rectal tumors include straining to have bowel movements and blood in the stools.
 In some cases the bleeding can be fairly extensive.
 If the tumor is polypoid and located near the anus, it may intermittently protrude through the anal opening.

 Weight loss is not a common finding but may be associated with spread of cancer to other regions of the body.

-Your veterinarian will make the diagnosis of a rectal mass upon digital rectal palpation.
+Your veterinarian will often be able to make the diagnosis of a rectal mass upon digital rectal palpation.
+For masses further into the colon, colonoscopy will be needed to identify the mass.
 A complete blood count, chemistry profile and urine testing are completed to evaluate your pet’s internal organ health in preparation for general anesthesia.
-Chest X-rays and abdominal ultrasound are used to identify visible spread of cancer to the lungs and internal organs; neither of these tests can show microscopic spread of the cancer from the primary tumor.
-Colonoscopy (camera placed into the rectum and colon) may be recommended in some cases to evaluate the extent of the tumor.
+Chest radiographs (X-rays) and abdominal ultrasound are used to identify visible spread (metastasis) of cancer to the lungs or other internal organs; however, neither of these tests can show microscopic spread of cancer from the primary tumor.
+Colonoscopy may be recommended in some cases prior to surgery to evaluate the extent of the tumor.

 Removal of a cobblestone adenocarcinoma frequently can be performed by prolapsing the affected bowel through the anus, thus not requiring an external incision.
-If the tumor is too far up the rectum a horseshoe shaped incision is made around the anus to remove the tumor.
+If the tumor is further up the rectum a horseshoe-shaped incision is made around the anus to assist removal of the tumor.

-The prognosis of your companion’s condition is dependent on the type of tumor present.
+The prognosis is dependent on the type of tumor present.
 The polypoid adenocarcinomas have low tendency to spread and usually can be cured with surgery alone.
 The cobblestone adenocarcinomas have a reasonably good prognosis with a median survival time of 12 months.
 The circumferential adenocarcinoma carries a guarded prognosis with a median survival time of seven weeks.